bryceyin13/tinyraytracer/README.md

-#Tiny Ray Tracer
+# Tiny Ray Tracer
+## Overview
-This project is a tiny ray tracer inspired by https://github.com/ssloy.
+This project is a tiny ray tracer in C++ inspired by [ssloy](https://github.com/ssloy).<br>
-I rewrited its codes in C++ and add some more functions along with a more detailed Chinese/English version tutorial.
+I rewrote it and add some more functions along with a more detailed Chinese/English version tutorial.
+## English Version Tutorial